yousafkhamza/DomainMonitor/README.md

 ## Overview

-Domain Monitor is a simple, powerful Bash script that helps you monitor website status continuously.
-You can effortlessly track your website's uptime with an easy-to-use interface and flexible monitoring options.
+Domain Monitor is a simple, powerful Bash script that helps you monitor the status of websites continuously.
+With an easy-to-use interface and flexible monitoring options, you can keep track of your website's uptime effortlessly.

 ## ✨ Features